Rob Emerson: The Ultimate Fighter

 According to Emerson, he bypassed the tryouts as he was invited to participate directly to The Ultimate Fighter 5.
 On episode three of the season, Emerson faced eventual winner of the show, Nate Diaz.
 In the second round of an exciting, back-and-forth fight, Diaz managed to secure a rear naked choke for the win.
-However, BJ Penn told the viewers that he could not take anything away from Emerson, as he had given the fight his all.
+However, B.J.
+Penn told the viewers that he could not take anything away from Emerson, as he had given the fight his all.
 After Gabe Ruediger was taken off the show for his inability to make the 155 lb weight limit Dana White brought Emerson back.
 Corey Hill, Ruediger's initial opponent, picked him to fight.

 The first round belonged to Hill as Emerson had problems getting inside and dealing with his substantial reach advantage.
 In the second round, Emerson was able to take a shot at Hill and get out of range effectively.
 He even locked in a heel hook when the action hit the mat, earning him the round and forcing the bout to a third and deciding stanza.
 In the third, both fighters spent most of their time circling each other, and while Emerson appeared to score the most effective blows of the round with kicks to the leg, the decision went to Hill, who put Team Pulver back in the win column and in control heading into episode seven.